chigy/microsoft-ui-xaml-specs/active/RoundedCorner/roundedcorner.md

 I am trying out writing a little more "background explanation (WHY)" that our customers have expressed we provide with our documentaiton in some of our focus groups.
 I would like feedback as this does not follow normal documentation pattern.

+I have not reviewed this change proposal with Content Experience team so depending on the conversation, this doc can change.

 # Corner Radius
 *Todo: Add thinking behind why we are rounding corners related to Fluent design.*